Launch a new LAMP Production-Ready packaged by Bitnami deployment on AWS

 In the “Linux Bastion configuration” section, make the following choices:

 - To allow SSH access from any IP address, set the “Allowed Bastion External Access CIDR” to “0.0.0.0/0”.
 Note that the default setting for the template is set to “127.0.0.1/32”, which disables remote SSH access.

 - Select your AWS SSH key pair to connect to your instances via SSH.
 If you don’t have a key pair, check these instructions.

 In the “Amazon RDS (Aurora) Configuration” section, enter an administrator password for the MariaDB database.
 You will need this password to perform operations directly on the database server.

 Optionally and only if you wish to use a domain name, in the “DNS and SSL configuration” section:

-- Set the domain name to use with your Bitnami LAMP Production-Ready Stack site (you must own this domain).
+- Set the domain name to use with your LAMP Production-Ready packaged by Bitnami site (you must own this domain).